Accessibility, Plain Language, and Readability

 • Run the Accessibility Checker (WORD and PPT) as you write.
 The checker will help you to see where you may need to edit headers, alt-text, reading order, etc. Address any edits, as needed.

-• Review the Product Guidelines chapter for additional guidance on specific types of products.
+• Review the Production and Product Development section for additional guidance on specific types of products.
 For example, there you will find more detailed guidance related to PowerPoint presentations including visual examples.

 • Use the Content Quality Check tool to ensure all accessibility guidelines are being met.
 (See the Reviewing Our Work chapter)